pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 * At line 114 we use the "do_xcom_push" option to write the response as a DAG context variable.
 Now the response is temporarily stored for the duration of the Airflow Job and can be reused by other operators.
 * At lines 120-124 the Python Operator executes the "_print_random_joke" method declared at lines 117-118 and outputs the response of the API call.

+As in the previous example, first create (but don't run) three CDE Spark Jobs using "07_A_pyspark_LEFT.py", "07_B_pyspark_RIGHT.py" and  "07_C_pyspark_JOIN.py".

+Then, open "07-Airflow-Logic-DAG.py" in your editor and update your username at line 50.
+Make sure that the job names at lines 54 - 56 reflect the three CDE Spark Job names as you entered them in the CDE Job UI.

-In your editor, update your username at line 50.
-Then, create a new CDE Job of type Airflow and select the script from your CDE Resource.
+Finally, reupload the script to your CDE Files Resource.
+Create a new CDE Job of type Airflow and select the script from your CDE Resource.

 >**Note**
 >The SimpleHttpOperator Operator can be used to interact with 3rd party systems and exchange data to and from a CDE Airflow Job run.
 For example you could trigger the execution of jobs outside CDP or execute CDE Airflow DAG logic based on inputs from 3rd party systems.